dataplat/FabricTools/docs/en-US/Get-FabricDatasetRefreshHistory.md

 ## NOTES

-- Requires `$FabricConfig` global configuration, including `BaseUrl` and `FabricHeaders`.
+- Requires a valid Power BI / Fabric token (call `Connect-FabricAccount` first).
 - Calls `Confirm-TokenState` to ensure token validity before making the API request.
+- OneDrive refresh history is not returned by the Power BI API.
+- The API retains at most 60 entries; entries older than 3 days are pruned once more than 20 exist.

-Author: Tiago Balabuch, Kamil Nowinski
+Author: Kamil Nowinski

 ## RELATED LINKS